If you would like to alter or make improvements to your home, you need to get our permission first.

 We recognise that you may like to make alterations and improvements to your home and we usually grant permission as long as your request meets our requirements.

-Your application will need to detail what alterations or improvements you would like to make.
-We may need to contact you after your application to request sketches, plans and other specifications where appropriate.
+We may need to contact you after you have submitted your application to request further sketches, plans and other specifications where appropriate.

 For any gas or electrical works, you will need to provide your contractor's registration details as applications cannot be considered without this information.

 Tenants who do not apply for permission

 If you have not applied for permission before carrying out alteration works you will be required to do so retrospectively.
 You may also be required to: